 Tables, figures and photos are permitted.

-The poster board display's surface area is 3'8" high and 5'6" wide (your poster should fit inside this area).
+The poster board display's surface area is 44 inches high and 66 inches wide, so your poster should fit inside this area.

-Prepare a 6" high headline strip that runs the full width of the poster.
+Prepare a 6-inch high headline strip that runs the full width of the poster.

-Include the title, authors and affiliations on the strip in letters at least 1" high (72 points).
+Include the title, authors and affiliations on the strip in letters that are at least 1 inch tall (72 points).

 Please limit your oral explanation to the judges to no more than 7 minutes.

 It is not necessary to include the abstract number or the poster number (although it's shown in the diagram below).